 The second Pennsyl-MANIA in August came with a $350K guarantee.
 That one attracted 2,026 total entries and awarded $376,836.

 The focus on tournament series will no doubt continue into PokerStars PA’s second year.
-Indeed, they’ve already announced another one, the 35-event PokerStars 1st Anniversary Series with $1 million in guarantees happening Nov.
+Indeed, it has already announced another one, the 35-event PokerStars 1st Anniversary Series with $1 million in guarantees, happening Nov.
 8-16.

 Strong spring revenue numbers highlight of first year